breakside/JSKit/Documentation/Goals.md

 Without a true application toolkit, web applications tend to rely on under- coded UI elements that function good enough instead of great.

-`JSKit` strives to
+`JSKit` strives to:

-- **Provide a common foundation** on which UI or server applications can be built
+- **Provide a common foundation** on which advanced UI or server applications can be built
 - **Hide document-specific concepts** behind a coherent application paradigm
 - **Provide a rich UI toolkit** of desktop-quality interface elements
-- **Integrate with deployment** systems by automatically creating containers
+- **Support the entire development cycle** including testing, packaging, and deployment

 A Common Foundation